Disappearance of Alex Batty

 Alex Batty is a British man who went missing at the age of 11 in October 2017 and reappeared on 13 December 2023.

 Batty disappeared after going on a holiday trip to Spain with his mother and grandfather.
-During the intervening six years, Batty lived "an off-the-grid life" with them in Morocco, Spain, and then in southwest France.
+During the intervening six years, Batty lived "an off-the-grid life" with them in Morocco, Spain, and southwest France.
 At the age of 14 he decided to return to a more traditional life, and made his escape three years later at the age of 17, when, he said, his mother planned to relocate to Finland.
 Batty later told Greater Manchester Police that after he left his mother, he headed for Toulouse on foot and was later found by a delivery driver.
 On 22 December, after interviewing Batty, police confirmed they had launched a criminal investigation into his alleged abduction at the age of 11.

 Background

 Batty was born on 13 February 2006.
 His father left when he was two years old and he was raised by his mother, Melanie Batty, and maternal grandmother, Susan Caruana.
 His grandmother later became his legal guardian.
 He lived in Oldham, Greater Manchester, and attended Hathershaw College.

 Batty at times travelled abroad with his mother and grandfather.
 In 2014, the three stayed in a commune in North Africa.